trikota/cryptopia-api-python/README.md

 from cryptopia_api import Api

 #later...
 api_wrapper = Api(MY_PUBLIC_KEY, MY_SECRET_KEY)

-#call a request to the api
+#call a request to the api, like balance in BTC...
 balance, error = api_wrapper.get_balance('BTC')
 if error is not None:
     #handle error